EPSB.ca » Schools » Register for School » Lottery Process

 Siblings may also enrol at the overflow designated school.

-LOTTERY SCHOOL OVERFLOW DESIGNATED SCHOOL
+SCHOOL WITH LOTTERY PROCESS OVERFLOW DESIGNATED SCHOOL

 David Thomas King School Youngstown School (K-6)